Activities for teenagers in lockdown

 I would try and get mine to join a family quiz but I suspect they’d rather figure out on House Party which Riverdale character their friends are than be involved in a quiz that *might* involve talking about politics and horse racing.

 Camp out: One for siblings that actually get on well, given they can’t invite their friends.
 (Did I mention their summer is ruuuuuinedddddd!?)
+Learning to pitch a tent is a great skill, but you can also buy surprisingly sturdy pop up tents too these days.

 Toast marshmallows: If winter weather puts a stop to garden camping, get hold of a fire pit and toast marshmallows.
 Just remember to get your ski gear out of the loft first.